BeatrizTercero/repoSvnAnt/site/README.txt

 $ ant /all generate-site
 To generate a 'history' sub part of the website (here tunk):
 $ ant generate-history -Dhistory.version=trunk

+To generate the site for EasyAnt:
+Generation with xooki requires Java 1.6.
+$ cd site/easyant
+$ easyant publish-shared

 Once files are generated in the 'production' folder, commit them and they will go live in few seconds.